 Buffy sighed in resignation.
 "Next time ask first."

-"Ok.
+"Okay.
 Thanks."
 Dawn gave her a quick kiss and was gone.

 Buffy sat for a few more minutes, then stood up and headed downstairs.
 The basement was lit by one dim lamp on Spike's bedside table.
-The vampire looked as if he had fallen asleep while reading.
+The vampire looked as if he'd fallen asleep while reading.
 His head lay on top of an old volume and his hands still curled on the open pages.
 Buffy didn't want to admit that it made him look more human, or that she found the sight slightly charming.

 It was full of her mother's shoes.
 She drew a pair of heels out, recognized them as the pumps her mom had worn whenever she had an important business meeting.
 She touched the navy leather gently, then stuck the shoe back in the box, which she closed and pushed off to the side.
 Her mother's shoes were too big for her or for Dawn.
-They would go to charity.
+They could go to charity.

 The next box was more shoes.
 It joined the other.
 She pulled down another carton, opened it to find a mess of fabric.
 She felt herself getting angry as she tried to flatten out the creased in the clothing.
-She muttered, "God, Dawn, you could have folded it at least."
+"God, Dawn, you could have folded it at least."